IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 File Storage: Local Filesystem vs. S3
 -----------------------------------------------

-By default, a Dataverse installation stores data files (files uploaded by end users) on the filesystem at ``/usr/local/glassfish4/glassfish/domains/domain1/files`` but this path can vary based on answers you gave to the installer (see the :ref:`dataverse-installer` section of the Installation Guide) or afterward by reconfiguring the ``dataverse.files.directory`` JVM option described below.
+By default, a Dataverse installation stores data files (files uploaded by end users) on the filesystem at ``/usr/local/glassfish4/glassfish/domains/domain1/files`` but this path can vary based on answers you gave to the installer (see the :ref:`dataverse-installer` section of the Installation Guide) or afterward by reconfiguring the :ref:`dataverse_files_directory` JVM option.

 Amazon S3 Storage (or Compatible)
 +++++++++++++++++++++++++++++++++